AutomatedLab/AutomatedLab.Common/Help/en-us/New-TfsReleaseDefinition.md

 New-TfsReleaseDefinition -InstanceName DSCTFS -Port 443 -CollectionName 'AutomatedLab' -ProjectName 'DSC' -Credential $credential -DefinitionName ALBuild -BuildTasks $buildSteps -UseSsl
 ```

+This extensive example shows you how to create a new code project and add a release definition that consists of a large hashtable.

 ## PARAMETERS

 ### -ApiVersion